sushrutb/website/source/_posts/2019-05-05-goal-review-april-2019.md

 No progress yet.
 Not sure how to do this with out social media.
 Any ideas are welcome[^2]!

 ###### Acquire new technical skills - mobile app development, front end development.
 Have done some work in kotlin and react native, but not enough.
 Need to spend more time on this.
-Did setup travis ci for this blog and some other projects.
+Did setup travis-ci for this blog and some other projects.
 Also started doing some serious terraform development work for a side project which is nice.

-[^1]: I started these goals around 28th of March so April counts as first month.
+[^1]: I started these goals around 28 of March so April counts as first month.
 [^2]: Except of course going back on social media!
 [^3]: In the past I have completed a course, as in watched all the videos.
 But not with in given time.
 And have never done all the required assignments.